Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: Introduction

-Following this introduction, the paper is organized as follows: In Section~\ref{sec:background}, we provide background information on the \ac{ag} propagation and introduce the channel model used in our simulations.
-Section~\ref{sec:system_model} presents the system model.
-Moving on to Section~\ref{sec:est}, we explore two channel estimation techniques, while Section~\ref{sec:outage} outlines how the outage probability is computed for the detectors considered in this paper.
+Following this introduction, the paper is organized as follows: Section~\ref{sec:system_model} presents the system model.
+In Section~\ref{sec:background}, we provide background information on the \ac{ag} propagation and introduce the channel model used in our simulations.
+Moving on to Section~\ref{sec:est}, we explain the channel estimation process, while Section~\ref{sec:outage} outlines how the outage probability is computed for the detectors discussed in this paper.
 The results are presented in Section~\ref{sec:results}.
 Finally, Section \ref{sec:conc} summarizes our work and provides an outlook for the future.